For me, feeling alone behind the mask was one of the worst parts of IBS.

 Look around you.

-They may just have got divorced, lost a loved one, be worried about losing their job, under pressure and not feeling good enough.
+They may just have got divorced, lost a loved one, be worried about losing their job, hitting menopause, or under pressure and not feeling good enough.

 Or maybe they have a different hidden medical condition that they are fighting to get under control too.